kamlesh0928/code-parivartan/README.md

   - **Code Refactoring:** Making changes that affect the whole repository such as upgrading dependencies or switching to a new API standard.

   - **Generating Boilerplate Code:** Creating new routes, models, or UI components that are in line with the template.

+---

+## Contributions
+Contributions are welcome!
+If you'd like to contribute, please fork the repository and create a pull request.

+---

+## License
+This project is licensed under the MIT License.
+Please see the [LICENSE](LICENSE) file for more information.

+---